Table of Contents

 Running a file integrity check using WP-CLI, you can see if any malicious code has been added to your site’s core files.
 To verify WP core file integrity, take the following steps:

-Using the Astra plugin, you can visually check the difference between the original CMSCMSA content management system is software aiding users to create, manage, and modify website content.
+Using the Astra plugin, you can visually check the difference between the original CMS file and the actual file.

 Login to your WordPress site’s admin area and check if any unknown administrators have been added.
 Hackers can add themselves as admins to your site to get access to your WordPress admin area and reinfect it after removing the redirection hack.
 If you find any such users, remove them immediately and change login credentials for all users who are allowed to access your site’s admin area.